cleesmith/python_learning/README.md

 * **matplotlib** ... plotting

 Love the language Ruby, but is there anything Python doesn't provide as a package, and the syntax sure is simple to learn.
-Once you get the knack of that indentation thing.
+Once you get the knack of that indentation/colon thing.
+Not to mention that it's already installed just about everywhere, even on a RPi/BPi.

 ***